christo-zero-john/christo-zero-john/README.md

 <img src="./assets\gmail.png" width='15' height='15'> [Gmail](https://bit.ly/chrisatgoogle)<br>

 </section>

+#

 Wanna know about me in-depth...<br>

 ***It's not all about Christo John but a lot about Tesnic as well***<br><br><br>
 ***Hello*** **Boss,**

-       Wanna know about me...
-Then you are at the right place...<br>
+ > Wanna know about me...
+Then you are at the right place...

 My name is Christo John, from the land of kerala - **The Gods Own country**....<br>
-Aged 18 as on may 12 2022...
+Aged 18 as of may 12 2022...
 And a BCA student at that...<br>

 I am a computer aspirant and programmer along with basic IoT, Arduino and NodeMCU development as side business (Not really though):>>...<br>
 It was my biggest dream to learn about hardware and software technologies to its root...<br><br>